$39.19-$52.66 Hourly / $2,743.46-$3,686.07 BiWeekly /

 Supervises lower level staff as assigned.

-Seven (7) years of professional experience in a human services setting providing services and supports to persons with developmental disabilities.
+Seven (7) years of professional experience in a human services setting providing services and supports to individuals with intellectual disabilities.

 Two (2) years of the General Experience must have been conducting fiscal analysis and oversight of individual budgets/plans.